hbr/alba-lang-description/docs/class_abstract.md

-The above declared abstract class `ABSTRACT_LIST` seems to be very similar to the definition of the class `LIST` as an inductive class (as described in the chapter [Inductive Types](types_inductive.md)).
+The above declared abstract class `ABSTRACT_LIST` seems to be very similar to the definition of the class `LIST` as an inductive class (as described in the chapter [Inductive Classes](class_inductive.md)).
 Wouldn't it be great to have the power of inductive classes (like recursive functions, the possibilty to do induction proofs) available within abstract types.
-Any yes, Albatross allows to declare abstract inductive classes.
+And yes, Albatross allows to declare abstract inductive classes.